TuringLang/JuliaBUGS.jl/README.md

 A modern implementation of the BUGS probabilistic programming language in Julia.

-You can just follow this [link](https://turinglang.org/JuliaBUGS.jl/dev/example) for a working example.
+For a working example, you can follow this [link](https://turinglang.org/JuliaBUGS.jl/dev/example).